peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### SetHeader
     public Message SetHeader​(int index, java.lang.String value)
-Sets the value of a header field by index without changing its name.
- <p>Updates the ContentType and ContentDisposition properties if
- those header fields have been modified by this method.</p>
+Sets the value of a header field by index without changing its name. <p>This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>

 **Parameters:**